osm-search/Nominatim/docs/api/Search.md

 * `viewbox=<x1>,<y1>,<x2>,<y2>`

 The preferred area to find search results.
-Any two corner points of the box are accepted in any order as long as they span a real box.
+Any two corner points of the box are accepted in any order as long as they span a real box. `x` is longitude, `y` is latitude.

 * `bounded=[0|1]`